Automated Reporting Tools: Insights in 2024

 2. Microsoft Power BI

 Power BI is Microsoft’s business intelligence and data visualization tool.
-It integrates seamlessly with other Microsoft products like Excel and Azure, making it a popular choice for organizations using the Microsoft ecosystem.
+It integrates with other Microsoft products like Excel and Azure, making it a popular choice for organizations using the Microsoft ecosystem.

 Key Features: